ARRIVAL OF THE 2 CENTS COAT OF ARMS FROM DENMARK

 The earliest reported use of 2 cents Coat of Arms is May 27.
 The use of the bisected 4 cents came to an end on St. Thomas May 23 - so they would have had to use i.e. 1 cent Coat of Arms and 2 cents cards for a short period of time.

 It is stated in DWI literature (Engstrom article) - that the 2 cents Coat of Arms arrived at Christiansted on June 5 and Frederiksted June 8.
-However - I have a partial with a 2 cents Coat of Arms cancelled Christiansted June 4 (see above photo).
-To my knowledge the earliest cover with a 2 cents Coat of Arms cancelled Christiansted is June 11 1903.
+However - I have a 2 cents Coat of Arms stamp cancelled Christiansted June 4 (see above photo) and a postal card cancelled June 4 as well (see below).

 Furthermore one could argue that the First day of use of the 2 cents Coat of Arms on St. Croix is June 4 1903.